AB-BLAST 3.0 is a powerful

 This facility can help with construction of overall gene structures

-from what might otherwise be a barrage of local alignments
+from what might otherwise be a barrage of individual local alignments

 scattered throughout a 2-dimensional search space.